 It depends on whether you think it’s worth trying to save or not.
-In some cases, it might be fine to use the bread for other purposes.
+In some cases, it might be fine to use it for other purposes.

-If the bread is badly burnt, it might be better to throw it out.
-You don’t have to force yourself to try to eat something that is not appetizing.
+If it’s badly burnt, it might be better to throw it out.
+You don’t have to force yourself to try to eat something that’s not appetizing.

-You could try to use the burnt banana bread pieces to make bread pudding.
+You could try to use the burnt pieces to make bread pudding.
 This might turn out fine if the bread is just a bit dry and burnt.

 Some people might still enjoy using burnt banana bread pieces as a topping on ice cream, too.
 It might add some texture and flavor to a bowl of vanilla ice cream.

-Just know that you don’t have to force yourself to use burnt banana bread.
-It’s fine to throw it out and try to do better the next time you bake banana bread.
+Just know that you don’t have to force yourself to use burnt bread.
+It’s fine to throw it out and try to do better the next time you bake it.

 Now you know more about what causes banana bread to burn on top.
-You also know about reasons why banana bread might burn in general.
+You also know about reasons why it might burn in general.

 There are steps you can take to keep this from happening.
 Always use the right temperature when baking banana bread so you can get the right results.

-Consider using aluminum foil to protect the banana bread starting at the halfway point in the baking process.
-It should make it less likely that you’ll experience any issues with banana bread turning out far too crispy.
+Consider using aluminum foil to protect the bread starting at the halfway point in the baking process.
+It should make it less likely that you’ll experience any issues with it turning out far too crispy.